Scarther/Trip_Trap/README.md

 # Trip_Trap
 Your Tripwire Creator

-Change the name of the frontcache script to hide better in your system.
+Change the name of the frontcache before running triptrap.py to write the name change into your alerts.